What are the best golf resorts in continental Europe?

 24. Penha Longa

 Courses 31.9 Accommodation 18.0 Amenities 16.0 Setting 16.3 Total 82.2

 Getting there Lisbon airport is 30 mins away.

-A Kyle Phillips-designed course (under the Robert Trent Jones banner) that does a brilliant job of tackling significant elevation changes – and that means there is almost constant drama and excitement.
+A Robert Trent Jones Jnr-designed course (with the help of Kyle Phillips) that does a brilliant job of tackling significant elevation changes – and that means there is almost constant drama and excitement.
 The on-site hotel is arguably even better, offering a chic look and terrific amenities.
 Brilliant for families, perhaps even better for couples.